 Countries Removing Birthright Citizenship

 Some countries are moving away from the application of this rule of jus soli of late.
 India and Malta have both abolished jus soli.
-India abolished jus soli on December 3, 2004, because of the flock of illegal immigrants from Bangladesh who were taking advantage of the rule to gain citizenship.
+India abolished jus soli on December 3, 2004.

 Countries Who Offer Birthright Citizenship